Formality of Sphere Bundles: Introduction

 \section{Introduction}

-In rational homotopy theory, the equivalence relation between topological spaces is defined by a continuous map $f:X\to Y$ inducing an isomorphism $\pi_*(X)\to\pi_*(Y)$.
-If the fundamental groups of $X$ and $Y$ are simple enough (for example, trivial), this equivalence is the same as $f^*:H^*(Y,\mathbb{Q})\to H^*(X,\mathbb{Q})$ is an isomorphism.
-Hence, we can use commutative differential graded algebra (CDGA) as a model of these spaces.
+In rational homotopy theory, the equivalence relation between simply connected topological spaces is defined by a continuous map $f:X\to Y$ inducing an isomorphism $\pi_*(X)\otimes\mathbb{Q}\to\pi_*(Y)\otimes\mathbb{Q}$ between the homotopy groups of their rationalizations.
+This condition on $f$ is equivalent to $f^*:H^*(Y,\mathbb{Q})\to H^*(X,\mathbb{Q})$ being an isomorphism.
+Based on the latter, Sullivan \cite{Sullivan} used a commutative differential graded algebra (CDGA) as a model of these spaces.
 Such CDGAs are composed of polynomial differential forms, or just differential forms if the space is a smooth manifold.
-The equivalence between CDGAs are also defined by quasi-isomorphisms, which are the induced isomorphisms between cohomologies.
-A CDGA is called formal if it is equivalent to its cohomology, and a topological space is called formal if its model CDGA is formal.
+The equivalence between CDGAs are also defined by quasi-isomorphisms, whose induced maps on cohomologies are isomorphisms.
+This equivalence relation on CDGA models also turn out to provide a classification of non-simply connected spaces.

+A CDGA is called formal if it is equivalent to its cohomology, and a topological space is called formal if its CDGA model is formal.
 In short, the rational homotopy type of a formal space can be described just by its cohomology ring, a much simpler structure.

-Several examples of formal spaces stand out, such as H-spaces, symmetric spaces, products of formal spaces, and $k$-connected compact manifolds whose total dimension does not exceed $4k+2$ \cite{miller}.
-Additionally, compact K\"ahler manifolds are formal, which was first shown by Deligne, Griffiths, Morgan, and Sullivan \cite{deli}.
+Several examples of formal spaces stand out, for example, H-spaces, symmetric spaces, products of formal spaces, and $k$-connected compact manifolds whose total dimension does not exceed $4k+2$ \cite{miller}.
+Additionally, compact K\"ahler manifolds are formal, as was first shown by Deligne, Griffiths, Morgan and Sullivan \cite{deli}.
 In general, a compact complex manifold is formal if it satisfies the $dd^c$-lemma.
-However, the analogous version for symplectic manifolds that satisfy the hard Lefschetz property does not imply formality, even if the manifold is simply-connected \cite{caval}.
+On the other hand, the $dd^{\Lambda}$-lemma, an analogous condition for symplectic manifolds which is equivalent to satisfy the hard Lefschetz property, does not imply formality, even if the manifold is simply connected \cite{caval}.